p2rathod/p2rathod.github.io/_posts/2018-03-13-concussion-faq.md

 This past December, I injured myself in a pretty embarrassing way.
 I jumped up a couple of steps and hit my head on a low concrete ceiling.
 Seemingly minor.
 Completely self-inflicted.
 Turns out, I hit my head hard enough to experience a "concussion" (I need to make up a better story for this).

-Nausea, dizziness, headache, light sensitivity, and fatigue were consistent.
+Nausea, dizziness, headaches, light sensitivity, and fatigue were consistent.
 All of the classic symptoms.
-By January, having to deal with the symptoms was debilitating.
+By January, it was debilitating.
 I had no idea what a concussion was.
 I couldn't understand why there was discomfort and pain.
-I had to learn more.
+I was off work for over a month.
+I couldn't sit in meetings, nor look at a computer.
+It's a good thing that I work in tech...:| I had to learn more.

-You can find the culmination of this research below, in a FAQ style post.
+You can find the culmination of that research below, in a FAQ style post.
 There is a link to the PDF also.
 I hope it helps.

 Before moving forward, thank you Kanika, Nikolai, and Michael for the calls, texts, and support.
 Thank you to family and friends who checked in on me constantly.
 Thank you for the informed health care professionals.
 And a very special thank you to Ash who did _everything_ so I didn’t have to.
 I’m grateful.